openhab/openhab-addons/addons/binding/org.openhab.binding.orvibo/README.md

 # Orvibo Binding

 This binding integrates Orvibo products that communicate using UDP.
-Primarily this was designed for S20 Wifi Sockets but other similar products may be implemented in future.
+Primarily this was designed for S20 Wifi Sockets but other products using the same protocol may be implemented in future.

-_If possible, provide some resources like pictures, a YouTube video, etc. to give an impression of what can be done with this binding.
-You can place such resources into a `doc` folder next to this README.md._

 ## Supported Things